 Perhaps the biggest difference from other D6 systems is the difficulty system.
 Instead of various levels of success and relatively arbitrary numbers to remember, the only number that anyone has to remember is 6.
 The base Target Number of any roll is 6 and every multiple of 6 after that is an additional Success.
 Tasks or challenges will have a number of successes – a Difficulty – needed to succeed at the task.

 If needed, Easy tasks are also rolled.
-As long as the player does not roll a critical failure (All 1s), the task succeeds.
+As long as the player does not roll a Crit-Failure, the task succeeds.
 Otherwise, the player character has more than 2D to roll for the Test, then the GM can call an automatic success.

 The Base Difficulty

-A Test’s Base Difficulty is a number of successes the Game Master assigns to it based on how challenging the gamemaster thinks it is.
+A Test’s Base Difficulty is a number of successes the Game Master assigns to it based on how challenging the GM thinks it is.

 |Base Difficulty||Number of Successes Needed||Notes|